From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Discussion

 The choice of style loss function also impacts the stability and complexity of the training process.
 When using GAN loss, the training process has to be carefully monitored.
 If training collapses, restarting is often necessary.
 It requires careful balancing of discriminator and generator capacities and tuning of style and reconstruction loss weighting.
 Training with \gram loss, on the other hand, is generally more convenient to train.
 It requires no balancing of model capacities, is robust to loss balancing, and does not collapse during training.

+We expect that the expressiveness of the Gram matrix representation could be enhanced by replacing the VGG encoder, pre-trained on ImageNet, with a domain-specific model, which is powerful on microscopy data.
+This is technically motivated by the observation that higher-level features in ImageNet-pretrained networks, such as VGG, are optimized for object semantics in natural images (e.g., faces, animals, vehicles), which are irrelevant in the context of fine-grained texture characteristic of microscopy images \cite{stuckner2022}.
+In contrast, microscopy-specific encoders are better suited to capture such low- to mid-level textural features and have been shown to improve clustering \cite{oberstrass2024a}, segmentation \cite{stuckner2022}, and the evaluation of generative models \cite{kropp2024} over those trained on ImageNet.
+Therefore, computation of Gram matrices using domain-specific encoders \cite{spitzer2017, schiffer2021, schiffer2021a} or emerging foundation models for histology \cite{tran2024} might further enhance representation of cytoarchitectural characteristics.

 Throughout all models, we observed occasional staining inhomogeneities in the predicted virtual stainings.
-This effect was particularly pronounced in the form of stripe patterns in the primary motor cortex ROI (\cref{fig:test_images_cortex}).
-Cell body membranes and blood vessel walls pose hard edges in the cortex, resulting in diffraction patterns even brighter than the background field.
-Varying of the focus level of the LMP-1 microscope allows optical scanning of the Poisson spots induced by diffraction.
-Cell bodies are highlighted with higher contrast by shifting and lowering the focal plane to the top and the bottom of the tissue by approximately $\pm$\mmu{30} (\cref{fig:focus_levels}).
-This means that the ability to predict cells from \mpli measurements is sensitive to the focus level of the microscope, and it is difficult to generalize to unseen focus levels that were not part of the model training.
+An example of local-scale variation is the inhomogeneity observed in \mbox{\cref{fig:gram_vs_gan}}, which may be attributed to the tiling strategy used during model inference to transfer whole sections.
+Since the model lacks a global view of the section, it may reproduce variations in the training data at the local patch level.
+At a larger scale, this effect was pronounced in the form of stripe patterns, for example in the primary motor cortex ROI (\cref{fig:test_images_cortex}).
+These patterns typically coincide with inhomogeneities in the \mpli transmittance maps.
 During the mounting process of the \mmu{60} thick sections in 20\% glycerol solution on the object slide the gray matter is more prone to swelling than the more compact white matter, leading to tissue expansion, mechanical stress and tape flutter especially in the cortex due to its higher flexibility.
-The free-floating tissue between object slide and coverslip shapes waves of up to \mmu{30} in amplitude which affects the focus level and the light incidence on the tissue, hence the effective birefringence, modifying the polarization state of the transmitted light.
-Therefore, the stripe-like inhomogeneities in the virtual staining can be explained by such variations in focus levels within the same section.
+The free-floating tissue between object slide and coverslip shapes waves of up to \mmu{30} in amplitude.
+These waves affect the focus level and the light incidence on the tissue, hence the effective birefringence, modifying the polarization state of the transmitted light.
+This caused the observed stripe patterns in the transmittance maps and very likely contributed to the staining inhomogeneities.